 Everyone who collects subscribers and regularly runs email campaigns can benefit from sending out festive greetings.
-It is customary to congratulate your devoted users by presenting them with bonuses, discounts, special offers or other unique material.
+It is customary to congratulate your devoted users by presenting them with bonuses, discounts, special offers, or other unique material.

-On the one hand, it is a marketing trick that lures users in and helps to foist goods.
+On the one hand, it is a marketing trick that lures users you in and helps to foist goods.
 On the other hand, it is a way to thank regular readers or clients.
-What’s more, not everyone is up to promoting goods, products or services – there are many website owners that share stuff and run campaigns for selfless purposes.
+What’s more, not everyone is up to promoting goods, products, or services – there are many website owners that share stuff and run campaigns for selfless purposes.
 For them, a digital greeting is a mere part of a long-lasting dialogue.

 Digital greetings are applicable for any official or unofficial celebration.
-Whether it is the geeky May 4th (dedicated to the Star Wars universe) or Resurrection Sunday (one of the biggest events for Christians).
+Whether it is the geeky May the 4th (dedicated to the Star Wars universe) or Resurrection Sunday (one of the biggest events for Christians).
 Speaking of which, when it comes to the most beloved and anticipated holidays, Christmas is an absolute winner.
 And, it is already looming on the horizon.

 These splendid Christmassy code snippets will certainly come in handy.
 Our collection of pure CSS Christmas projects is a perfect start for your festive greeting.
 It is divided into several parts, covering the essentials of this enjoyable holiday.
 Let’s explore!